nicomunasatya/LayerEdge-Node/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-OR you can use one line command code auto install
+## Can use one line command code auto install
 ```
 wget -O LayerEdge.sh https://raw.githubusercontent.com/nicomunasatya/LayerEdge-Node/main/LayerEdge.sh && chmod +x LayerEdge.sh && ./LayerEdge.sh
 ```